ebzzry/ebzzry.github.io/en/src/lambda-calculus.md

 <div class="center">June 12, 2015</div>
 <div class="center">Updated: March 31, 2017</div>

->“You do not really understand something unless you can explain it to your grandmother.”<br>
+>You do not really understand something unless you can explain it to your grandmother.<br>
 >―Albert Einstein

 This post is my attempt to do just that, only that the grandmother here is myself.
 I firmly believe